Quileute Tribe Removes Derelict Crab Pots and Develops Recovery Program

 The Nature Conservancy, the Quileute Indian Tribe, and the NOAA Marine Debris Program partnered to remove derelict crab pots from tribal waters off the Washington Coast and developed a sustainable reporting and annual recovery program for lost pots.

 Type of Project: Community-based Marine Debris Removal Grant

 Who is involved?

-The Nature Conservancy (TNC) and the Quileute Indian Tribe have teamed up to remove derelict crab pots from 20 square miles along the Washington Coast and to conduct trainings on how to locate and remove derelict crab pots with the support of a NOAA Marine Debris Program Community-based Marine Debris Removal Grant.
-The project also partners with the North Pacific Coast Marine Resources Committee on education and outreach efforts at public events and meetings.
+The Nature Conservancy (TNC) and the Quileute Indian Tribe teamed up and removed derelict crab pots from 20 square miles along the Washington Coast and conducted trainings on how to locate and remove derelict crab pots with the support of a NOAA Marine Debris Program Community-based Marine Debris Removal Grant.
+The project also partnered with the North Pacific Coast Marine Resources Committee on education and outreach efforts at public events and meetings.

 What is the project and why is it important?

 Encompassing 20 square miles of the outer Washington Coast, the project area included the Usual and Accustomed fishing areas and stations of the Hoh and Quileute Indian Tribes and the Quinault Indian Nation, who depend heavily on the ocean for their economic well-being and cultural identity.
 The project area also overlaps with the Olympic Coast National Marine Sanctuary, which is a highly productive upwelling zone that draws diverse sea life including marine mammals and seabirds, as well as commercially and recreationally important species such as Dungeness crabs, salmon, halibut, and other ground fish.
 The Dungeness crab fishery in this area is one of the most economically important fisheries in Washington, with an average annual harvest of more than 14 million pounds for the past 20 years.